 Organisations who are not commissioned by the Police and Crime Commissioner will be required to sign a grant agreement and adhere to the terms and conditions set within in.

-Grant agreements will be sent out from June 10 onwards.
+Grant agreements will be sent out in week commencing 15th June onwards.
 A purchase order will be released on receipt of a signed grant agreement.

 These dates are subject to the police and crime commissioner receiving confirmation that the proposals to fund locally are approved.
 This is expected to be the 9th June.